Karim-Ajmail/Arrhythpy/README.md

 ### Easiest Way

 The easiest way to use Arrhythpy is to download the precompiled zip file that contains the executable.
+To this end, go to 'Releases'.
 Ensure you install the correct version for your operating system:
 - **Windows:** `Arrhythpy_win`
 - **Mac:** `Arrhythpy_ios`